-At low flows the current is slow enough where this rapid isn’t significant, but still pretty nonetheless.
+At low flows the current is slow enough where this rapid is less significant, but still requires careful maneuvering.

 At medium flows, you will want to enter center between the large, staggered boulders.
 You should be working left to ensure you don’t hit Airplane Rock, which is the boulder staggered on the right.
 As soon as you clear this you need to choose if you’re going left or right of Sevy’s Rock which is the tall, downstream boulder on river left.
 Indecision is what makes this a wrap or flip rock, so it’s important you stick with a direction and go.
 As the water drops there is less current pushing directly into this feature.

-At high flows, the line is far right, just to the right of Airplane Rock.
+At high flows, the line is far right, squeezed to right of Airplane Rock and the right bank.
 It’s going to be big.